Tetflupyrolimet: Discovery

 New effort to research herbicides has taken place recently, following a decades dearth of development, and growing problems with herbicide resistance.
 Mitsui developed cyclopyrimorate, the first Group 33, at around the same time.

 Tetflupyrolimet was discovered by FMC researchers doing high-volume screening in greenhouse testing.
 One vendor-supplied chemical, 4-phenylpyrrolidinone-5-anilide, looked promising.
 It made no chlorotic symptoms, but suppressed grass growth.
 Known modes of action were ruled out.
 The vendor however, supplied the wrong chemical.
 The promising sample had was -3-anilide, not -5-anilide.
 The 'correct' chemical, when re-created, had no herbicidal activity.
 The incorrect chemical sparked a slew of new experiments.

-Candidate pyrrolidinone amides were studied; generally stronger against grasses than broadleaf weeds, and had more effect preёmergently than post.
+Candidate pyrrolidinone amides were studied; generally stronger against grasses than broadleaf weeds, and had more effect preëmergently than post.
 Initial efforts focused on additions to the phenyl rings, with fluorine tested in several positions, analogs with other halogens like methyl and trifluoromethyl being generally less potent than fluorine on the 3-anilide ring.
 On the 4-phenul ring the analogs had pronounced, varied effects, with trifluoromethyl, trifluoromethoxy and halogen substitution at the 3 or 4 positions boosting efficacy.
 The free NH group by the anilide group proved crucial; its hydrogen being methyl-substituted negated activity.
 Selective control in rice drew researchers to the 4-phenyl trifluoromethyl analog, with the fluorine still in the ortho position on the anilide ring, as it was efficacious and crop-safe.

 Testing revealed a racemic mixture was inefficient, one enantiomer was providing all the activity.
 Methylating the lactam-ring isomer also strengthened activity.
 The central pyrrolidinone ring was replaced experimentally, but all were less effective (some completely ineffective) and some caused crop-damage.

 Field trials in Japan, Indonesia, India, Vietnam, Brazil and the USA came back promising for rice use.
 The MoA was patented in 2017.